 Brickhaus on Columbia Pike closed this month, and Sehkraft Brewing closed in January of 2017 in the Clarendon area of Arlington.

-The move to upscale the restaurant concept, and bring in the Bronson beer hall, should open up the space to a more diverse group of diners and imbibers, taking the average age of the demographic, along with the check average, up a few notches.
+The move to upscale the restaurant concept, and bring in the Bronson beer hall, should open up the space to a more diverse group of diners and imbibers, increasing the average age of the demographic, along with the check average.
 According to ArlingtonNow, SRG pushed back its food hall to the end of spring 2019, so it would be likely Bronson and Common Ground would open around the same time.